PinkArmadillos/Scrummy/README.md

 A workaround would be for your team to create their own database and link to it within the scrumModels.js file.

 Stretch goals:
-  Teams being able to access their own scrumboard without changing database link Bcrypt authentication
+  Teams being able to access their own scrumboard without changing database link, Bcrypt authentication,
-  Responsive styling
+  Responsive styling,
   Drag and drop feature for task components